gophergala2016/rex/README.md

-in recent years is evidence that local, in-person gaming utilizing a shared space can provide some experiences and feelings that are (as of yet) unattainable through internet based multiplayer experiences which are starkly impersonal (which remain as starkly impersonal as the rest of the internet).
+in recent years is evidence that local, in-person gaming utilizing a shared space can provide some experiences and feelings that are (as of yet) unattainable through internet based multiplayer experiences which are starkly impersonal (as starkly impersonal as the rest of the internet).

 These are long trends of entertainment and the REx project intends on helping provide an evolution in the game space with rich in-person multiplayer